Just thought I’d knock something together to try & answer questions you might have:

 Please check the guitar/bass/drums section - I’ve spent years building up a badass collection of gear that sounds great in this studio and you’re welcome to use any of it..... bands often don’t bother bringing their cabs for example if they’re happy using the ones on my list .
 Some bands hardly bring anything and use the studio stuff – its up to you really.

-It’s always a must to bring spare sets of guitar and bass strings with you in case we decide to use one of the guitars here as fresh strings will always sound better.
+It’s always a must to bring spare sets of guitar and bass strings with you, as fresh strings will always sound brighter and will hold their tuning better.
 Heavier gauges often record and stay in tune better too, especially at low tunings.

 Non studio-wise we have a kitchen with cooker, fridge and microwave; a lounge with free pool table, TV, DVD player and free Wifi